canonical/cloud-init/doc/rtd/topics/base_config_reference.rst

     either ``ssh`` or ``sshd``.
   - **network**: Top-level key for distro-specific networking configuration

-    + **renderers**: List of networking configurations to try on this system.
+    + **renderers**: Prioritized list of networking configurations to try on this system.
 The first valid entry found will be used.
       Options are:

       * **eni** - For /etc/network/interfaces